arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 return : 'a -> 'a Parser
 ```

-I don't see any easy combination.
-I can't help but feeling lost.
-It's
+Honestly, I don't see any easy combination.
+I can't help but feeling
-just beyond what my brain can process.
+lost.
+It's just beyond what my brain can process.
+What can help my
-What can help my poor limited understanding is this trick
+poor limited understanding is the following trick.
-here.
 Whenever I see the `>>=` operator in an expression like:

 ```fsharp
 foo >>= fun (bar -> baz)